 The third step was to develop the assessment.
 There were 4 primary analytic methods applied

 Descriptive Geospatial Analysis.
-Data exploration goes through software used to perform opioid related vulnerability, along with selected indicators (per capita drug arrests and per capita opioid prescriptions) as examples.
+Data exploration examines software used to perform opioid related vulnerability, along with selected indicators (per capita drug arrests and per capita opioid prescriptions) as examples.
 It discusses the advantages and disadvantages of working with Microsoft Power BI and R, and has example maps.

 Composite Index Score.
 The Composite Index Score (CIS) approach is based on the Social Vulnerability Index by the Geospatial Research, Analysis, and Services Program, (GRASP).
 However, for jurisdiction level opioid related vulnerability assessment, indictors appropriate to opioid related vulnerability are used.
 For the specific example, public data on socioeconomics, crime, prescriptions, and mortality is used to calculate the CIS for counties in Texas.
 This example serves as a template for counties to perform CIS analysis.
 An Excel spreadsheet is available elsewhere on the toolkit website.